urlbox/urlbox-python/README.md

 ```

-All UrlboxClient methods require at least one argument: a dictionary that *must include either a "url", or "html" entry*, which the UrlBox API will render as a screenshot.
+All UrlboxClient methods require at least one argument: a dictionary that *must include either a "url", or "html" entry*, which the Urlbox API will render as a screenshot.

 Additional options in the dictionary include: